patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 To make multiple left-aligned columns sticky:

-- wrap Table with InnerScrollContainer
-- add isStickyColumn to all columns that should be sticky
-- add hasRightBorder to the rightmost sticky column
-- add stickyLeftOffset to each sticky column after the first, with a value that equals the combined width - set by stickyMindWidth - of the previous sticky columns

-To prevent the default text wrapping behavior and allow horizontal scrolling, all Th or Td cells should also have the modifier="nowrap" property.

 - wrap `Table` with `InnerScrollContainer`
 - add `isStickyColumn` to all columns that should be sticky
 - add `hasRightBorder` to the rightmost sticky column
-- add `stickyLeftOffset` to each sticky column after the first, with a value that equals the combined width - set by `stickyMindWidth` - of the previous sticky columns
+- add `stickyLeftOffset` to each sticky column with a value that equals the combined width - set by `stickyMindWidth` - of the previous sticky columns, or 0 for the leftmost column

 To prevent the default text wrapping behavior and allow horizontal scrolling, all `Th` or `Td` cells should also have the `modifier="nowrap"` property.